dojo/docs/loader/amd.rst

       package name is given; defaults to "main". (e.g. "dojo" => "dojo/main")

     * ``packageMap``: (optional; object) a map that allows package names to be aliased to other locations for this particular package only.
-See :ref:`Relocating Module Namespaces` for more information.
+See `Relocating Module Namespaces`_ for more information.
 (Note: this feature is currently exclusive to the Dojo loader.)

 Relative Module Identifiers